April 16, 1970: The Birth of the Seattle Seven

 While most of the Seattle Seven eventually did serve time for Boldt’s contempt charges, the original conspiracy charges against them were unsuccessfully prosecuted.
 Most observers agreed that the prosecution’s case was weak, and the defense was aided greatly by the admission of the prosecution’s key witness, 33-year-old paid FBI informer Horace “Red” Parker, prompted by cross-examination by Marshall, that Parker had played a covert role in instigating the violence at the February 17 demonstration.
 The contempt charges were settled in court on March 28, 1972, and the Seattle Seven, excepting Lerner, all served brief sentences in federal minimum security prison.
 The original conspiracy charges were quietly dropped on March 23, 1973.

 After collapsing in collective acrimony, the Seattle Liberation Front disbanded in late 1971, but some individual SLF collectives survived the schism and went on to establish progressive social programs and institutions in the Seattle area, such as the Central Co-op, the Country Doctor Community Clinic, and the Northwest Immigrant Rights Project.
-Susan Stern died on July 31, 1976, at age 33 of heart and lung failure from an accidental drug overdose, and Michael Justesen was arrested in November 1977 in California by the FBI as part of an infiltration of the Weather Underground.
-Today, Michael Lerner is an ordained rabbi and editor-in-chief of the progressive Jewish journal Tikkun, launched in 1986.
+Susan Stern died on July 31, 1976, at age 33 of heart and lung failure from an accidental drug overdose.
+Michael Justesen was arrested in November 1977 in California by the FBI as part of an infiltration of the Weather Underground, served two years in prison, got married, and moved to a Midwestern college town.
+Michael Lerner later became an ordained rabbi and editor-in-chief of the progressive Jewish journal Tikkun, launched in 1986.
 Jeff Dowd eventually became a cineaste and helped found the Seattle International Film Festival in 1976.
 He’s now most famous as the inspiration for “The Dude,” the celebrated fictional character from The Big Lebowski.

 Among the many things the Seattle Seven and the Chicago Seven had in common, the most important historically is that both were ultimately examples of government intimidation of antiwar activists by way of the American legal system.
 In both examples, a group of loosely affiliated activists was charged with conspiracy to incite a riot that was in fact beyond their control; in both examples, the prosecution’s case was ultimately too weak to withstand courtroom scrutiny.
 Today, history has proven much kinder to the memory of these two kindred groups than to the war that ultimately created them.